michael-sands/generic_games_site/motw.md

 ----------------------

 * **Countdowns**: "Dusk" should come after "Sunset" (by definition, which I didn't realise back then).
 Switch these two elements of your countdowns, so they go *Day*, *Shadows*, *Sunset*, *Dusk*, *Nightfall*, *Midnight*.
+* **Looks** (all hunter playbooks): All hunters may write in their own choice as well as the listed options.
+The lists are not intended to be exclusionary, but inspirational.
+If you have your own better idea, please use that.
 * **Advanced Improvements**: All hunters should have a single "Get back one used Luck mark" as one of their advanced improvements.
 The Mundane is unchanged, with two of these in their advanced list.
 * **Crooked weapons** (page 39): The submachinegun and assault rifle should have "area" tags, not "auto."
 * **Hold example** (page 100): The example mentions gaining 3 hold from an **investigate a mystery** result, which is not normally possible.